The Journey School FAQs

-There is a suggested offering of $125 to participate in The Journey School to help offset program expenses and receive the email curriculum.
+There is a suggested offering of $150 to participate in The Journey School.

-A team of people are involved in making The Journey School function.
-The Minister has overall responsibility; an Abbot/Abbess has oversight of the spiritual integrity and temporal affairs of the School and the CCH Oblates; a Curriculum Team designs the annual curriculum; a Writing Team produces the weekly lessons; a team of Faculty members leads the Thursday evening class; and facilitators hold center for each Journey Group.
-Additional support is provided by the CCH Business Manager, Office Manager and volunteers.
+A team of very committed people are involved in the organization and staffing of The Journey School.
+The Minister has overall responsibility; an Abbot/Abbess has oversight of the spiritual integrity and temporal affairs of the School; faculty members and Presenters support the curriculum and Thursday night teachings; and facilitators hold center for each Journey Group.
+Additional support is provided by the Church Business Manager and Office Administration.

 What’s the difference between The Journey School and The Church of Conscious Harmony (CCH)?

-CCH offers many opportunities to deepen our relationship with God – The Journey School is but one – though a principal one.
-In addition to The Journey School, CCH offers worship services, a youth program, other classes and retreats.
+CCH offers many opportunities to deepen one’s relationship with God – The Journey School is but one – though a principal one.
+In addition to The Journey School, there are worship services, a youth program, other classes and an extensive retreat ministry.
 Although The Journey School is part of CCH, it is possible to participate in The Journey School and not be a formal member of CCH.
 It is also possible to be a member of CCH and not participate in The Journey School.

 Will CCH offer in-depth study options apart from The Journey School?

 Yes.
-Each spring and fall there will be elective classes offered, open to all.
+There will be elective classes offered throughout the year, open to all.

 Does The Journey School have a campus?

 Yes, at The Church of Conscious Harmony in Austin, Texas.
-The Journey School holds a weekly Thursday evening class via online.
+The Journey School holds the weekly Thursday evening class via online.
 When COVID restrictions are lifted, there will be in-person Journey Groups that meet on campus.

 What is a Journey Group?